webste01/EMMC-Assembler/README.md

 motif file: a file listing the motifs and epigenetically modified positions.
 An example is included here as "example_motif.txt"

-best.edges: the best.edges file produced by Celera Assembler in the tigstore
+best.edges: the best.edges file produced by Celera Assembler from the unitigger

 name: the name tag for the files created